 - Passport number

 SECOND, we require a deposit of $211.00 USD per person in order to purchase your Wilderness Salkantay Trek & Short Inca Trail to Machu Picchu permit and entrance to Machu Picchu and train ticket.
 You can make you deposit by clicking on the VISA or PAYPAL symbols on the top of our home page, or you can click on the VISA or PAYPAL symbols on our booking page..

 WHAT ABOUT THE BALANCE?

 If you would like to avoid the high credit card fees in Peru, you may pay in cash at our office (US dollars or Peruvian soles) here in Cusco.
 There are many ATMs within the historical center to withdraw money.
-You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service charge, charged by VISA and PAYPAL.
-To pay your balance through PAYPAL, you need to log into your PAYPAL account using our email address of firstname.lastname@example.org.
+You can also pay by VISA or PAYPAL online but you will have to pay a 5.5% service fee, charged by VISA and PAYPAL.
+To pay your balance through PAYPAL, you need to log into your PAYPAL account and use our email address firstname.lastname@example.org

 MAY I CHANGE THE DEPARTURE DATE AFTER THE TICKETS HAVE BEEN BOUGHT?

 Unfortunately the answer is No. Once the Inca Trail permits and Machu Picchu tickets have been bought, the government does not allow any changes, so we can’t change any departure date after the tickets has been bought.
 Tickets are also not transferable nor refundable.
 If you cancel your Wilderness Salkantay Trek & Short Inca Trail to Machu Picchu, the deposit is not refundable at all!